silviaCerby/gitbook/docs/management/credential_management/collections/remove-a-business-hub-from-a-collection.md

 {% hint style="info" %}

-**NOTE:** If in step 7 you selected to remove access granted through the collection, Cerby initiates in the background automation jobs to remove users from the external app only when users and teams don’t have other access grants to the business hub.
+**NOTE:** If in step 7 you selected to remove access granted through the collection, Cerby removes users from the external app only when users and teams don’t have other access grants to the business hub.

 {% endhint %}